hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Below all the examples of IoT and the internet of things in everyday life.</p>
+<p>Below all the examples of IoT and the Internet of Things in everyday life.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->